facundobatista/pyempaq/README.md

 Both the packaging and the execution are fully multiplatorm.
 This means that you can pack a project in Linux, Windows, Mac or whatever, and it will run ok in Linux, Windows, Mac or whatever.

+# FIXME

+Create three examples here:
+- something pure terminal, very small, like a fortune cookie teller
+- a game with arcade
+- Encuentro with Qt

 ### How does this work?